tansengming/tansengming.github.com/pages/_posts/2011-05-12-portfolio.markdown

 <div class='clear'>
 </div>

-While at Freescale Semiconductors, I built an application to report and analyze millions of micro-controller test results every month.
+While at Freescale Semiconductors, I built an application to report and analyze millions of micro-controller test results per month.
 It also analyzed lot equipment history to detect equipment failures using statistical tests.
-Main challenge was working with the myriad of data sources and optimizing the analysis to handle the data load.
+The main challenge was working with the myriad of data sources and optimizing the analysis to handle the data load.
 Built on Rails on a MySQL backend.
-Relying on R for statistical work.
+Relied on R for statistical work.

 <script type="text/javascript" charset="utf-8">
 	$(document).ready(function() {